mlip-cmu/s2025/lectures/22_safety/safety.md

 * Does the model detect stop signs under normal settings?
 * Does the model detect stop signs under deviations?
   * Poor lighting?
 In fog?
 With a tilted camera?
 Sensor noise?
   * With stickers taped to the sign?
-(Does it matter?)

 ![Stop Sign](stop-sign-adversarial.png)
 <!-- .element: class="stretch" -->